Best Things To Do in Turkey 2021

 Moreover, Ephesus is known to be the best-preserved ancient cities in Turkey and a walk on Curates Street will take you back to those days with its fantastic atmosphere.

-Must-See: Temple of Artemis & Celsus Library
+Artemis Temple and Celsus Library

 There are tons of things to see at Ephesus, which was Roman Empire’s capital of Asian states.
 Temple of Artemis, Celsus Library, and Temple of Hadrian are some of the world’s most famous works that you can see at Ephesus.